Schizophrenia

 HistoryDescription

-Emil Kraeplin (1893, Germany)Drew a distinction between manic depressive insanity & Dementia praecox to identify schizophrenia and isolate it.
-The term Dementia praecox to represent schizophrenia was popularized by him
+Emil Kraeplin (1893, Germany)Distinguished manic depressive insanity & Dementia praecox.
+Popularised the term Dementia praecox to represent schizophrenia.

-Kurt Schneider (1959, Germany)Desribed symptoms of the first-rank
+Kurt Schneider (1959, Germany)Described the symptoms of the first-rank

 Etiology